danielbrendel/dnyDanigram/README.md

 + TEST_USERID_NONEXISTENT: ID of a non-existing user
 + TEST_USEREMAIL: E-Mail of an existing user
 + TEST_USERNAME: Username of an existing user
++ TEST_USERPW: Password for login used together with TEST_USEREMAIL
 + TEST_ENTITY_HASHTAG: ID of an existing hashtag
++ TEST_HASHTAG_NAME: Name of an existing hashtag
 + TEST_POSTID: ID of an existing post
++ TEST_COMMENT: ID of an existing comment
++ TEST_MESSAGEID: ID of an existing message
++ TEST_COMMENTID: ID of an existing comment
 + TEST_FETCHLIMIT: The fetch limit